- FRITZ!Box 7590

 - Establish a powerline connection between the FRITZ!Boxes if you

 - need network connections with a rate of 100 Mbit/s or more in the home network, for example for HD video streams.

-- cannot use a network cable or wireless LAN to connect the FRITZ!Boxes directly.
+- cannot use a network cable or Wi-Fi to connect the FRITZ!Boxes directly.

-- Establish a wireless connection between the FRITZ!Boxes if you
+- Establish a Wi-Fi connection between the FRITZ!Boxes if you

 - do not want to lay network cables or establish a powerline connection between the two FRITZ!Boxes.